A vacation to Nantucket island? Some of the main attractions there are the spectacular beaches.

-Nantucket, Massachusetts, is an island that is 14 miles long and 3 to 5 miles wide.
-It is about 30 miles from the Cape Cod coast.
-The popular vacation spot has many fantastic beaches.
-Some of them are suitable for families, people with mobility issues, and senior citizens.
+Nantucket Island, Massachusetts, is 14 miles long, 3 to 5 miles wide, and about 30 miles from the Cape Cod coast.
+The popular vacation spot has many fantastic beaches, some suitable for families, people with mobility issues, and senior citizens.
 Other beaches are preferred by surfers, youths, and adventure seekers.

 For those open to adventures, we recommend the Coatue and Great Point.

 Some beaches allow leashed dogs, and all allow service animals.
 During the high season (from April 1st to August 31st), you can enjoy beach time on any designated lifeguard beach with your pup before 9 a.m. or after 5 p.m.